-As of December 31, 2002, our natural gas and crude oil exploration and production segment operated approximately 384 oil and gas wells, all of which are located in Wyoming, Colorado and Nebraska.
-The majority of these wells are in the Finn-Shurley Field area, located in Weston and Niobrara Counties in Wyoming.
-We also own a working interest in, but do not operate, an additional 440 wells located in California, Montana, Louisiana, Colorado, North Dakota, Texas, Wyoming, Oklahoma and offshore in the Gulf of Mexico.
-In addition, we have accumulated significant acreage in the Rocky Mountain region, which we plan to utilize for oil and gas exploration.
+Our natural gas and crude oil exploration and production segment engages in oil and natural gas exploration and production primarily in the San Juan Basin of New Mexico and the Finn-Shurley Field area, located in Weston and Niobrara Counties in Wyoming.
+We also own a working interest in, but do not operate, additional wells located in California, Montana, Louisiana, Colorado, North Dakota, Texas, Wyoming, Oklahoma and offshore in the Gulf of Mexico.
+In addition, we have accumulated significant acreage in the Rocky Mountain region, which we plan to utilize for future oil and gas exploration.